s27034791-cmyk/bscanner/README.md

 ---

-**Built with ❤️ for efficient business card scanning and Indian name detection**
+**Built with ❤️ for efficient business card scanning for everyone**